rehive/docs/source/includes/_authentication.md

 # Authentication

 The authentication endpoints provide the core for all Rehive access control.
 This includes such tasks as registration, login, verification, password changes and lost password retrievals.

 ## Authorization

-Rehive uses Token as the method of authorization.
+Rehive uses token as the method of authorization.

-Once a user has logged in and received a Token, each subsequent request should include the Token in the HTTP Authorization header.
+Once a user has logged in and received a token, each subsequent request should include the token in the HTTP Authorization header.

-All Tokens have a 10 hour lifespan after which it will be removed.
+All tokens have a 10 hour lifespan after which it will be removed.
 Login would be required in order to re-authenticate.

 Rehive's tokens allows for a single user to have multiple active tokens on separate devices as well as the ability for admin users to create tokens that do not expire.

 <aside class="warning">
     For security reasons Rehive will only expose the token once, on login and register, and never again.
 Be sure to store it somewhere safe.
 </aside>

 <aside class="notice">